prixe/lindo/README.md

 The idea is to simulate the environment Dofus Touch to run it on PC, because Dofus Touch is based on [Apache Cordova](https://cordova.apache.org/).

+### Commands explanation
+- `$ npm install`: installs the packages in package.json and their dependencies
+- `$ npm run build:dev`: executes multiple subcommands to build for development
+- `$ npm start`: executes `electron ./` and since `"main": "/dist/electron/main.js"` (in package.json) it becomes executing `electron ./dist/electron/main.js` which in turn eventually loads `/dist/app/index.html` (which is the angular context) once it gets to `main-window.js`
+- `$ npm run build:prod`: executes multiple subcommands to build for production
+- `$ npm run release:win (or release:mac or release:linux)`: executes in the case of release:win `build --win --x64 --ia32` to compile and build the final binaries using electron-builder that in turn is using `loaded configuration file=package.json ("build" field)`, and `writing effective config file=releases\builder-effective-config.yaml` resulting in usable files in releases folder

+#### Subcommands:
+- `npm run build:dev`:
+  1. `npm run build:electron:dev`
+    1. `tsc -p electron/`: transpiles electron context files from TS to JS and puts them in `dist/electron`
+    2. `ncp electron/i18n dist/electron/i18n`: copies i18n files from `electron/i18n` to `dist/electron/i18n`
+  2. `npm run lint`: executes `ng lint` to start lint verification of the files
+  3. `ng build --watch`: builds angular context into dist/app, watches the source files for changes then builds them without the need to re-run this command

+- `npm run build:prod`:
+  1. `npm run build:electron:prod`
+    1. `tsc -p electron/tsconfig.prod.json`: transpiles electron context files from TS to JS and puts them in `dist/electron`
+    2. `ncp electron/i18n dist/electron/i18n`: copies i18n files from `electron/i18n` to `dist/electron/i18n`
+  2. `npm run lint`: executes `ng lint` to start lint verification of the files
+  3. `ng build --configuration=production`: builds angular context into dist/app

+**In the case of errors during building use an older version of node temporarily until the project gets updated and uses a more recent version.
+I personally use nvm to use the version 8.17.0 of Nodejs when building Lindo.**

+**The config used by angular in ng build (--configuration=production) is at angular.json and particularly projects => lindo => architect => build => configurations => production.
+There is also stuff like file replacements inside.**

 ### How to help ?
 You can contact a senior developer of the project as [Clover](https://github.com/Clover-Lindo) or [Prixe](https://github.com/prixe).
 Or you can eventually join our [Discord](https://discord.gg/wcCgtsv).